 Recently we mentioned our visit to Hartview Vineyard with Sally from Herbaceous Tours.
 Michelle also mentioned meeting Rob and Anthea Patterson from Hartziew Vineyard in the Gourmet Pantry section at the Tasmanian Craft Fair last year.
 She was impressed with their array of fruit liqueurs, and I must say, after a session with cellar door manager Carol, I’m a bit taken with them myself!

-Hartzview Vineyard: Tasting Wine and a Tasty Platter
+Hartzview Vineyard: Tasting Wine

 I’ve actually been to Hartzview Vineyard on one other occasion too, for a family lunch on a Sunday.
 It was a sunny Tasmanian autumn day, and without any real plans we headed off for a drive in the country… as we do!
 Via Huonville we arrived in Cygnet, and as we cut back towards Woodbridge we noticed a sign for Hartzview Vineyard.
 We weren’t really interested in wine-tasting… you can imagine the kids’ reaction to that idea!
 They’re always up for eating though, so we made our way to the cafe overlooking the vines and the distant Hartz Mountains National Park.